sagemath/trac_to_gh/Issue 3897.md

 # Issue 3897: bug in local_information due to the lack of residue_field for ZZ

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3897

 Original creator: wuthrich